zsparal/api-documentation/source/reference/v2/subscriptions-api/create-subscription.rst

           :required: false

      - The payment method used for this subscription, either forced on creation or ``null`` if any of the customer's valid mandates may be used.
+Note: this parameter will be ignored when ``mandateId`` is set.

        Possible values: ``creditcard`` ``directdebit`` ``null``

+   * - ``mandateId``

+       .. type:: string
+          :required: false

+     - The mandate used for this subscription.
+When set the subscription will only use that mandate and will ignore ``method`` if set.

    * - ``webhookUrl``